youngbeauty/youngbeauty/README.md

 Hi, I'm Runze Yang, an undergraduate student at Hangzhou Dianzi University College of Excellence, and a master's student at Xi'an Jiaotong-Liverpool University.

-Believing in long-termism, I am passionate about open source and enjoy experimenting with new ideas.进步不能停。
+Believing in long-termism, I am passionate about open source and enjoy experimenting with new ideas.

+进步不能停。

 ### 💻 Weekly Development Breakdown
 <!-- This section can be automated or updated manually, showing what languages or tools you're working with -->